gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 {% endhighlight text %}

 The issue with debugging C# code is the presence of JIT : unused functions are not compiled to native code instructions until the code flow hits them.
-JIT mecanism resemble to the lazy page allocation for virtual memory : `MEM_COMMIT` virtual memory is not actually backed by physical memory until a access memory triggers a `#PF`.
+JIT mechanism resemble to the lazy page allocation for virtual memory : `MEM_COMMIT` virtual memory is not actually backed by physical memory until a access memory triggers a `#PF`.
 To overcome this issue, I need to actually trigger the `timer2_Tick` at least once :

 {% highlight text %}
 0:009> g